andre-1337/newprojectjs/README.md

 - Create a new directory
     - Create an `index.js`, `package.json` and `README.md` files inside the directory
     - Open Visual Studio Code after creating the directory and files
-- Runs in any path
-- Lightweight to an extent

 # Usage